vishnu1411/Oct25DallasHack/02-AI_Challenges/AI01-ChatBot/01-solution.md

 ![Create Storage Account](<Reference Pictures/2.png>)

-6. Once the storage account is created, create a container `refined-data` and upload all four CSV files into the container (inside a folder named `csv-data` or `txt-data`).
+6. Once the storage account is created, create a container `refined-data` and upload the CSV file for first challange [Challange01 Data source folder](../Data_Source/01_CSV/tailwind_traders_retail_data.csv) into the container (inside a folder named `csv-data` or `txt-data`).
 By the end of this step, you will have:
    - A **storage account** with a **container** inside
    - A **subfolder** in that container
    - All the files in CSV format inside that subfolder